cuongtransc/ubuntu-kvm-tools/README.md

 # ubuntu-kvm-tools
-ubuntu kvm tools

-# How to
+Utilities to manage VM by command line.

 ## Setup ubuntu-kvm-tools
 ### 1. Install kvm on ubuntu
 ```sh